radkoff/RiskArena/README.txt

 The first panel can be used to configure map and player information.
 If there is at least one human player, RiskArena will play through a single game.
 This mode is best for seeing/testing the behavior of RiskBots first hand.
 If all players are bots, however, RiskArena goes in "war games" mode and brings you to another configuration panel.
 Here you can choose how many games are to be simulated, whether you would like to watch individual games, and more.
 During war games you can see a panel showing the current standings.

 --------------- RiskBots ---------------
-As was previously mentioned, the RiskBot API allows you the programmer to implement your own game-playing strategy.
+The RiskBot API allows you the programmer to implement your own game-playing strategy.
 While using the API to interact with the game is very simple, your strategy can be as complicated as you'd like it to be.
 If you need refreshing on the rules of Risk before making your own RiskBot, see the included Risk Manual pdf.
 For the complete details on how to make a RiskBot, see HOWTO.txt.

 --------------- Maps ---------------